eserlxl/aurgen/README.md

 - **Cleanup Utilities**: Removes generated files and artifacts
 - **Colored Output**: Enhanced user experience with color-coded messages
 - **GPG Integration**: Automatic signing with smart key selection (auto-selects immediately for single key, 10-second timeout for multiple keys) and ASCII armor support
+- **Automatic PKGBUILD.0 Generation**: Can automatically generate a basic PKGBUILD.0 template if one doesn't exist, with proper metadata extraction from the project

 ## Installation